nagendrayakkaladevara/newcontactsbackend/ADMIN_API_README.md

 1. **Bulk upload fails with "Invalid CSV data format"**
    - Ensure CSV has proper headers: name, phone, bloodGroup, lobby, designation
    - Check for empty rows or malformed data
-   - Verify phone number formats (must include country code, e.g., +1234567890)
+   - Verify phone number formats (any length 1-15 digits, supports + prefix)
    - Ensure file is saved as UTF-8 encoding
+   - Check the `errors` array in response for specific row-level issues

 2. **Delete all contacts returns 400 error**
    - Ensure `confirm=DELETE_ALL` query parameter is exactly as specified (case-sensitive)